Frequently Asked Questions

 3. What is the clinic clearance letter?

-5. What if no embryo develops with the fertilization?
+4. What if no embryo develops with fertilization in the Embryo Creation Program?

-Yes, childhood and current photos are available to recipients who are accepted into the program as well as other information about the donor’s health and personality.
+Yes, childhood and current photos are available to recipients who are moving forward with an ASB donor program.

 8. Is embryo genetic testing an option?

-15. Can I use my own donor sperm?
+15. Can I use my own donor sperm with the Embryo Creation Program?

 16. Can I use the results of the required tests I have completed?